Wind Farm Site Selection

 Operating Intelligence

-How AI Wind Farm Site Selection runs once it is live
+How Wind Farm Site Selection runs once it is live

 AI runs the first three steps autonomously.